Pet rabbits love to dig and chew. In order to protect your house rabbit as well as your home you’ll need to bunny proof. We’ll show you how.

 Bunnies are natural diggers and will dig anywhere they can, especially on your carpets.
 Any loose edges will be pulled and dug on until your carpet becomes a stringy mess.
 Tiles or untreated sea grass mats are good ways to cover areas that your bunny likes to chew.
 You can also arrange your furniture to cover spots your bunny frequently digs.

 Houseplants can be dangerous to bunnies.
-Many plants are toxic to your bunny.
+Many plants are toxic to your bunny, and contrary to popular belief, domesticated rabbits don’t always know by instinct not to eat these plants.
 It is best to keep any plants out of the reach of your bunny.
 Poinsettia, holly, tomato leaves, and tulips are among the plants toxic to your bunnies.
 For a more information, see the Sacramento House Rabbit Society’s list of poisonous plants.

 By bunny proofing your house, you’ll provide a safe environment for your rabbit and protect your belongings.
 This will make both you and your bunny very happy.